 Your first line of defense is prevention.
 You can swim & shower in your pieces (which I find a huge plus).
 But keep keep it looking great by always drying it thoroughly afterwards.
 Do this by just patting it with a towel after it gets wet.
 You should also keep it in a dark pouch or ziplock bag in your jewelry box when not in use to prevent prolonged exposure to the elements that can also cause it to patina.
-But if you aren't able to maintain that kind of a regimen for your brass jewelry (and admittedly it hard for me....) there is still a quick and easy fix: clean it.
+But if you aren't able to maintain that kind of a regimen for your brass jewelry (and admittedly it can be hard for me....) there is still a quick and easy fix: clean it.
 Yep, just like all things that get messed up, just clean it up.
 This can be done entirely with ingredients that you probably already have in your kitchen.
 So here is a ridiculously simple option: Ketchup.
 Yep.
 I said that!
 Or I'll call it tomato sauce if you prefer but you should know that submerging your brass in ketchup will help bring the shiny back.
 Just rinse it off with water and be sure to it pat dry afterwards with a paper towel.
 You dont want to create watermarks and have to do it all over again....not that its very difficult!
 I swear it works, I tried.
 There are many DIY Brass Cleaning Recipes online but this is the one we like to use:

 - 1 teaspoon salt

 - 1/2 cup white vinegar

 - flour- slowly stir it in until you get a paste-like consistency.

 - Soak jewelry for 3-5 min at a time then wash off with water, pat dry and repeat until it gets pretty enough to feel brand new....and voila!